 - Sealing everything up

-Insulating the Floor
+Insulating The Floor

 Because heat rises, the floor is the least important part of the vehicle to insulate.
 Many people choose not to insulate their floor at all.
 Covering any holes in the subfloor will be of greater importance than laying insulation.

 XPS has an R-value of R-5.
-It is a very dense material that would take a lot of weight to compress.
-Because of this, it makes the perfect material to build on top of.
-A ½ inch of material may be all you need to insulate the floor.
+It is a dense material that would take a lot of weight to compress.
+Because of this, it makes the perfect material to build on top of. ½ inch of material is about all you need to insulate the floor.

 Once the material has been picked, it should be fairly easy to lay down the floor.
 When you get to sections that do not have perfect edges, lay down some cardboard and cut out the shape you need.

-Some vans are very square, so a ridged material without much bend to it will not be an issue.
+Some vans are more square, so a ridged material without much bend to it will not be an issue.
 A van designed with more of a curve may require a more flexible material.

 Reflectix is a popular material you hear about when researching van insulation.
 This material reflects radiant heat transfer meaning it needs an air gap in order to work as designed.
 Without an air gap, the R-value of Reflectix is a 1.
 With an air gap, Reflectix has an R-value of about R-3.